Lavender: History and How To Grow It

 Growing Lavender Indoors

 Most homes don’t have enough sunlight indoors to successfully grow lavender.
 But if you have a large unobstructed south-facing window (northern hemisphere) or a sunny sunroom, small lavender topiaries look charming.
-Keep indoor lavender tightly potbound in a clay pot so the soil can dry quickly, and give it as much direct sunlight as possible.
+Keep indoor lavender tightly potbound in a clay pot so the soil can dry quickly.
+Give it as much direct sunlight as possible.

-During overcast weather or in the evenings, place lavender under a 4′ long shop light fitted with 2 “daylight” LED or fluorescent tubes.
-Keep the lights on for 16-18 hours per day, and place the lavender only 2″ to 3″ below the tubes.
+During overcast weather or in the evenings, place lavender under a 4′ long shop light fitted with 2 daylight LED or fluorescent tubes.
+Place the lavender only 2-3″ below the tubes and keep the lights on 16-18 hours per day.
+White surfaces around and below the lavender reflect more light to the plant.

 New growth stretching toward the light indicates that the plant needs more hours of direct sunlight.
-Cut back the elongated stems, and move the plant to a sunnier spot.
+Cut back the elongated stems and move the plant to a sunnier spot.
+On mild winter days, place the lavender outside in the sun and bring it back indoors before evening.

 * * * * * * * * *

-(***Update***: I bought a 3 1/2″ pot of ‘Phenomenal’ lavender 2 years ago, and have since propagated it and given one to my young neighbor, Mia, who planted it in her garden.
+(***Update***: I bought a 3½” pot of ‘Phenomenal’ lavender 2 years ago.
+I rooted a cutting for my young neighbor, Mia, who planted it in her garden.
 I’m keeping the original plant in a pretty clay pot.
-July 2021)
+July 2021.
+Since moving to my new home, I’ve planted several lavenders on a slope, and will plant a lot more.
+June 2024)

 Field of dreams?